The FBI Isn’t Responding to Kavanaugh’s College Peers, Potential Witnesses or Anyone, ReallyPhotos by Pool/Getty Politics News Brett Kavanaugh

 When he did so, he found that many of them had offered up similar lists, or had simply tried to reach out to the FBI to corroborate and, just like Scheuerman, were ignored.
 Witnesses provided by Ramirez’s lawyer have not even been contacted yet, nor has Kavanaugh’s own college roommate.
 Scheuerman, a professor of political science, recommends students to work for the FBI, and yet—nothing.

-published an article on Sept.
+The New Yorker published an article on Sept.
 30 that paints the same picture.
 Dr. Ford, another of Kavanaugh’s alleged victims, reported that Mark Judge was in the room during her assault.
 Elizabeth Rasor, Judge’s girlfriend at the time, says Judge told her about the incident in question, and that she was even present at the party where Ford’s assault allegedly took place.
 She wrote a letter to the Senate Judiciary Committee and the FBI expressing her desire to come forward as a corroborator.
 No response for Rasor either, though.

 As if all that wasn’t bad enough, Ford’s lead attorney Debra Katz tried to contact the FBI, saying Ford wished to assist in the investigation, even after reliving her trauma in front of the entire country.
 Katz told The New Yorker, “We’ve tried repeatedly to speak with the F.B.I, but heard nothing back.”